 In a way, it’s not different from the estimations we make regularly in our everyday lives.
 How long will it take to get to the restaurant?
 How much will it cost to buy Christmas presents for everyone this year?
 How many people will it take to lift and move the sofa downstairs?

-In the process of estimating, there are four things a project manager must consider:
+In the process of estimating, there are four things a resource manager must consider:

 Project estimation priorities vary between organizations.
 Service-based agencies delivering projects for clients may prioritize budget and profitability, while internal projects within organizations often prioritize timelines and deadlines.
-The importance and weight given to these factors will impact a project manager’s planning approach.
+The importance and weight given to these factors will impact a resource manager’s planning approach.

 Nevertheless, regardless of priority, project estimation is always essential for setting expectations, allocating resources, and managing finances.
+Modern tools like Float turn this once-static process into a dynamic one—you can create estimates based on real resourcing plans, then track how they compare to scheduled and logged hours throughout delivery.

 What’s the purpose of project estimation?